 "We are working on a plan to get it reinstated," Hopple said.

 Bureau officials say they try to work with struggling companies before imposing penalties.

 The penalties can add up, but companies risk much heftier costs if workers become injured or develop illnesses related to their employment.
-If the bureau approves those claims, it first covers the employee medical care and lost wages and then seeks full reimbursement from the employer, said Kevin Abrams, the bureau's chief of employer services.
+If the bureau approves those claims, it first covers the employee medical care and lost wages and then seeks full reimbursement from the employer, said

 "The strictest penalty for noncoverage is that anything that occurs during that period is charged to the employer, dollar for dollar," Abrams said.